bcgov/quickstart-openshift/README.md

 * Consume: `{{ vars.OC_NAMESPACE }}`
 * Value: format `abc123-dev | test | prod`

+## Environments

+Environments are groups of secrets and variables that can be gatekept.
+This includes limting access to certain users or requiring manual approval before a requesting workflow can run.
+Environment values override any default values.

+For pull requests and development surrounding lower-level, sandboxed environments it is best not to use an environment at all.
+Higher level environments, like TEST and PROD, will override those values as necessary.

+> Click Settings > Environments > New environment

+Environments provide a [number of features](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), including:

+* Required reviewers
+* Wait timer
+* Deployment branches

+## Updating Dependencies

+Dependabot and Mend Renovate can both provide dependency updates using pull requests.
+Dependabot is simpler to configure, while Renovate is much more configurable and lighter on resources.

+### Self-Hosted Renovate

+Renovate is provided by DevOps at the Natural Resources.
+Support is best effort.
+It is our recommended path, due to being highly configurable and light on resources.

+To opt-in:
+ * Provide our bot, `bcgov-renovate`, write access to a repository
+ * Sign up with us by [pick one]:
+    * Add your repository to our [list](https://github.com/bcgov/nr-renovate/blob/main/renovate.json#L21) using a pull request
+    * OR write us [an issue](https://github.com/bcgov/nr-renovate/issues/new/choose) providing your repository name

+### Dependabot

+Dependabot is configurable from the following file.
+More information is available [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/keeping-your-actions-up-to-date-with-dependabot).

+Please be aware that Dependabot requires its own set of secrets to be configured.
+Navigation:

+> Click Settings > Secrets and Variables > Actions > Variables > New repository variable

 ## Repository Configuration

 ### Pull Request Handling